Safeguarding

 We actively support the Government’s Prevent Agenda to counter radicalism and extremism.

-Our Designated Safeguarding Leads are Mrs Buckland (Head) Mr Winthorpe (Deputy Head) Ms Smith and Mrs Knapper ( Assistant Heads)
+Our Designated Safeguarding Leads are Mrs Buckland (Head) Mr Hall (Deputy Head) Ms Smith (Deputy Head) and Miss Ellis (SENDco)

 Safeguarding Policy